polar-app/polar-app/content/docs/tracking-policy.md

 # Tracking Policy

-Polar uses Google Analytics and other 3rd party services to track your usage of Polar for quality assurance, UI/UX and usability issues, fault detection, and adoption and usage of new features.
+Polar uses Google Analytics and other 3rd party services to track usage of Polar for quality assurance, UI/UX and usability issues, fault detection, and adoption and usage of new features.

 Our *only* goal for tracking is to improve the quality of the application.
+We only track data in an anonymized fashion which cannot be pinpointed to a specific user.

 We are *not* interested in tracking the actual content of the books you read, the annotations, you create, etc.